Firdous2307/personal-finance-tracker/README.md

 ## Budgeting

 The `Budget` class allows me to manage budget categories and amounts.
 It initializes with an empty dictionary for storing budgets and a currency symbol, defaulting to '$'.
 This setup enables me to customize the currency symbol for display purposes.
-Looking good so far
+Looking good so far.

+### Budget Class Methods

+- **`set_budget(category, amount)`**: Sets the budget for a specified category and prints the budget set with the currency symbol.

+- **`check_budget(category, spent)`**: Checks if spending exceeds the budget for a category and prints an alert or warning if spending is close to or over the budget.

+- **`view_budgets()`**: Displays all budget categories and their amounts with the currency symbol.

  ## Thinking